A Paradigm of Peace

 Do observers follow the same physical laws as objects?

-If an observer is an object, when is the converse true?
+When is an object an observer?
 Have all objects been observed?

-What is the optimum dimensionality of an observer in spacetime?
-Are observers unitless?
+What is the typical dimensionality of an observer?

 Is the Anthropic Principle "observational Darwinism"?

-Does the number line form fractals with irrationals, rationals, whole numbers, algebraic numbers and/or transcendentals?
+Does the number line form fractals with the class of irrationals, rationals, algebraic numbers or transcendentals?

 With help from an anonymous contributer.